 The kind that’s always running for a good cause no matter the consequences along the way.

 Leaders that see good in people- you’re an inspiring soul and an easily approachable person in the room.
 Your charismatic appeal goes beyond just charming others as you believe in social causes and regularly pursue it.
 Sometimes you can get too involved in other people’s lives just out of concern when the other person might start disliking you but that doesn’t stop you from spreading happiness around.

-8. The campaigner – ENFP Personality
+Personality Type #8 : The Campaigner – ENFP Personality

 The guy from your office known to be “gifted” by consensus but doesn’t really care about it.